ibm-cloud-docs/containers/cluster-create.md

 Confirm that you [have the required permissions to create clusters](/docs/containers?topic=containers-iam-platform-access-roles).
 Make sure that your account administrator does not assign you the **Administrator** platform access role at the same time as scoping the access policy to a namespace.
 Otherwise, the permissions might not be set properly.

+## Optional: Create a trusted profile
+{: #prepare-trusted-profile}
+{: step}

+You can use trusted profiles to grant different IBM Cloud identities access to resources in your account, including your clusters or apps.
+Based on the settings you apply to the trusted profile, you can control which users can use the profile to access resources.
+When you create a cluster, you can specify a trusted profile that allows those users to access the cluster.
+See [Configuring a trusted profile](/docs/containers?topic=containers-configure-trusted-profile&interface=ui) for more information.

 ## Plan your resource groups
 {: #prepare-resource-groups}